Skip to main content

 Agent Mesh Enterprise

-Enterprise is available as a self-managed container image that you can deploy in your own infrastructure.
+Agent Mesh Enterprise extends the open-source framework with features that enterprise environments require.
+It is available as a self-managed container image that you can deploy in your own infrastructure.
 You can obtain access by joining the pilot program at solace.com/solace-agent-mesh-pilot-registration.

 Enterprise Features

-Authentication and authorization integrate with your existing identity systems through SSO, eliminating the need for separate credentials and maintaining security standards.
+• Authentication and authorization — Integrates with your existing identity systems through SSO, eliminating the need for separate credentials and maintaining security standards.
 You can configure role-based access control to implement authorization policies that determine which agents and resources each user can access through the Agent Mesh Gateways.
 The Platform Service shares this same authentication and authorization stack with the WebUI Gateway, so a single configuration secures both services.
 For details, see Authentication and Authorization.

 Getting Started with Enterprise